tbernacchi/terraform-gcp/README.md

 ## Usage

-Before you deploy your `terraform` you've to make sure you have all the necessary permissions of these components on GCP.
+Before you deploy your `terraform` you've to make sure you have all the necessary permissions of these components on GCP:

 Examples: